-Most parents involved in dependency love safely placed with a parents medicately, we should frequently reassess visitation and placement.
+If a child cannot be safely placed with a parent immediately, we should frequently reassess visitation and placement.

 PRESUMPTIONS OF ALL DEPENDENCY ATTORNEYS AND THE COURT

 SHARED GOALS OF DEPENDENCY ATTORNEYS AND THE COURT

 - The reasonable efforts requirement is meant to ensure children remain with or return to their parents when it is safe. - The reasonable efforts requirement further ensures steps are taken to make the parent's home safe for the child to return at the earliest opportunity. - Prevent the unnecessary disruption of families. - Reasonable efforts and reasonable services means due process for everyone - Ensure that every child has a permanent home